Latin American Studies

-Students must take a minimum of 5 credits in Latin American studies which include approved courses and seminars (counting as one credit for LAS).
+Students must complete a minimum of 5 Latin American studies approved courses and seminars.

-To give students a basic introduction to Latin America, students are expected to take either HIST 004: Introduction to Latin American History or SPAN 010: En busca de Latinoamérica.
+- To give courses a basic introduction to Latin America, students are expected to take either HIST 004: Introduction to Latin American History or SPAN 010: En busca de Latinoamérica.

-Only 1 of the total 5 credits required by the LAS minor may overlap with a student's major or other minor.
+- Only 1 of the total 5 courses required by the Latin American Studies minor may overlap with a student’s major or other minor.

 Students are required to spend a minimum of one semester abroad in a program approved by the Latin American Studies Program.
 This requirement may be waived for students who have lived and studied in Latin America for more than a year, but they must apply for this waiver at the time of being considered for the minor.

-Students can apply two credits from courses taken abroad to their Latin American Studies academic program.
+- Students may apply two courses from work taken abroad to their Latin American studies academic program.